BivinSadler/MSDS_6371_Stat_Foundations/Unit 5/ReadMe.md

-# Unit 5: Detecting Differences Between 3 or More Means / Medians
+# Unit 5: Alternatives to the T-Test (Non Parametric Tests!)